AdobeDocs/experience-manager-assets-essentials.en/help/my-workspace.md

 ---
 # My Workspace for Assets Essentials {#my-workspace}

-Assets Essentials provides a customized workspace for you, which serves as a one-stop solution to provide quick access to the various options spread across the user interface.
+Assets Essentials provides a customized workspace for you, which serves as a one-stop solution to provide a quick overview of your work with assets and gives access to key actions.
 Faster access to these options increases the content velocity and efficiency of your projects.

-You can access My Workspace by clicking **[!UICONTROL My Workspace]** from the options available in the left navigation pane.
-My Workspace comprises the New features coming soon, Insights, Tasks, and Content widgets.
-You can configure the widgets that display in your Workspace.
+You can access My Workspace by clicking **[!UICONTROL My Workspace]** from the items available in the left navigation pane.
+My Workspace comprises the New features coming soon, Insights, Tasks, and Content widgets, and certain widgets like Insights are only visible if you are an administrator.
+You can configure how these widgets are displayed in your Workspace based on your preference.

-**New Features coming soon**
+**New features coming soon**

-Describes the upcoming features for Assets Essentials.
+Highlights upcoming features for Assets Essentials.

 ![New features coming soon in Workspace](assets/new-features.png)